sensorium/Mozzi/README.md

 - Atomic operations not implemented.
 For now I hope I can get away with it due to 32-bitiness.
 Mid-term I hope updateControl() will be called from the main loop, obsoleting the need for atomic blocks
 - Since flash memory is not built into the ESP8266, but connected, externally, it is much too slow for keeping wave tables, audio samples, etc. Instead, these are kept in RAM on this platform.
   - TODO: Does Mozzi actually still need the pgm_read_byte_near, etc. functions?
 I have read that current GCC versions support regular addressing of flash memory, out of the box?
-- Output via external DAC not yet implemented
-- The update control period is rather inexact on ESP8266, as it can only be specified in millisecond resolution.
+- TODO: The update control period is rather inexact on ESP8266, as it can only be specified in millisecond resolution.
 This would be fixed, if updateControl() is called from the main loop.
 - Asynchronous analog reads are not implemnted. mozziAnalogRead() relays to analogRead().
 - AUDIO_INPUT is not implemeted.
 - Several audio output modes exist, only PDM_VIA_SERIAL is tested, yet: